betomarcos/sports_performance/README.md

 ## OVERVIEW
 Generate health insights leveraging data from Garmin (health, workouts), and manual entry (health log).

-### Project Goals:
+## Project Goals:
 Create a reporting app with SQL and Tableau, to gather insights and monitor health metrics.
 App components:
-Data (CSVs + SQL): exports from Garmin, and manual input logs.
+- Data (CSVs + SQL): exports from Garmin, and manual input logs.
 Loaded to a local MySQL instance.
-Insights (SQL + Tableau): Understand relations and correlations on my daily habits, over time.
-Create a Tableau dashboard:
+- Insights (SQL + Tableau): Understand relations and correlations on my daily habits, over time.
+Create a Tableau dashboard.
 Potentially divided by:
-1) Workouts and performance: Vo2max, HRV, Running Pace over time, Threshold pace, etc
+- 1) Workouts and performance: Vo2max, HRV, Running Pace over time, Threshold pace, etc
-2) Health: sleep scores, mood scores, productivity scores Some examples to explore further:
+- 2) Health: sleep scores, mood scores, productivity scores Some examples to explore further:
 Which type of workout, or what intensity, or what duration correlates more with better Sleep score Which type of workout, or what intensity, or what duration correlates more with better Mood score